Skip to main content

 Additional Tips

-• Use Stable Internet for Setup: When adding or refreshing an eSIM, make sure you have a reliable Wi-Fi connection or an active cellular data connection on another SIM card.
+• Use Stable Internet for Setup: When adding or refreshing an eSIM, use a reliable Wi-Fi connection

 Did this answer your question?